Study: Is breast cancer risk increased in women who test negative for the BRCA mutation in their family?

 What does this mean for me?

 More research needs to be done to understand if women who do not carry the mutation found in their family are still at higher risk of breast cancer than women in the general population.
-Even if you don’t test positive for your family’s mutation, having a first-degree relative who has had breast cancer raises your risk for developing the disease compared to women in the general population.
+Even if you don’t test positive for your family’s mutation, having a who has had breast cancer raises your risk for developing the disease compared to women in the general population.
 Patients from high-risk families should speak with a genetics expert before and after genetic testing to understand their risk for cancer and determine a screening program that is appropriate for them.

 Evans GR, Ingham SL, Buchan I, et al. “Increased Rate of Phenocopies in All Age Groups in BRCA1/BRCA2 Mutation Kindred, but Increased Breast Cancer Risk Is Confined to Mutation Carriers.”
 Cancer Epidemiology, Biomarkers & Prevention.
 2013 December; 22(12): 2269-2276.

 Kurian AW, Gong GD, John EM, et al. “Breast cancer risk for noncarriers of family-specific and mutations: findings from the Breast Cancer Family Registry.”
 Journal of Clinical Oncology.
 2011; 29:4505-4509.

 IN DEPTH REVIEW OF RESEARCH